 I used a damp cloth with water to clean my statue.
 There was some dirt and leaves that had become caught in some of the crevices, so I gently wiped the statue with a wet cloth to get rid of the layers of dirt and leaves.
 If your statue is very dirty, it might take you a few times to get it to where you want it to be.
 Please note that it does not have to be completely clean, just clean enough for you to have a smooth surface to work with as you make changes and repairs.

-Step 3: Add Plaster
+Step 3: Add the Plaster

 I found in my case specifically, because it was so damaged and there were so many holes in it due to weathering over the years, that I needed to fill in those holes.
 Plaster of Paris works wonders for this because it will help fill the holes and still give the statue a look of "stone".
-In addition, Plaster of Paris is very cheap and readily available at most craft stores.
+In addition, plaster of Paris is very cheap and readily available at most craft stores.

-Follow the instructions on the package specifically and begin "painting" it over the statue.
+Follow the specific instructions on the package and begin "painting" it over the statue.
 I found that adding a thin layer first was the best option.
 I used a large paintbrush to brush on the plaster to make sure it filled in the holes and created a smooth surface for me to work with.
-You do NOT want to clump it on with your hands, as a lot of times, this will make the statue loose its shape and you will have bumps and other unwanted impurities on it.
+You do NOT want to clump it on with your hands, as a lot of times, this will make the statue lose its shape and you will have bumps and other unwanted impurities on it.
 Take it slow and let it dry for a while before deciding if you want to add more plaster later.
 A little goes a long way in this case.

-Step 4: Sand the Statue
+Step 4: Sand the Surface

 After adding the plaster, it is important for you to spend some time smoothing out the surface, especially if you will be painting on top of the plaster, which I highly recommend.
 Even if you aren't going to paint colors on it and just want to paint it all white again, it is important to have a smooth surface to paint on.

-I used fine grained sandpaper to lightly sand the area before painting it.
+I used fine-grained sandpaper to lightly sand the area before painting it.
 Be careful in this process as well, as you do not want to sand too much and risk sanding the layer of the statue underneath.
 I was very light with my hands so as to create that smooth surface on top, but careful enough not to damage anything.